Bob Geldof: Businessman

 By 1992, Geldof had established himself as a businessman through co-ownership of the TV production company Planet 24, which made early-morning Channel 4 show The Big Breakfast.
 Planet 24 was sold to Carlton TV in 1999.
 TV production company Ten Alps was founded the next day by Geldof and business partner Alex Connock.
-In April 2011 a new entertainment-formats company, Pretend, was launched.
+In April 2011, a new entertainment-formats company, Pretend, was launched.

-The Dictionary of Man, announced by Geldof in 2007, is a project he started with director John Maguire, and which is financed by the BBC.
+The Dictionary of Man, announced by Geldof in 2007, is a project he started with director John Maguire, and is financed by the BBC.
 It was planned that the collected material would be displayed on a website, and be available for distribution through DVDs, books, magazines, CDs, and exhibitions.
 Geldof reportedly had been planning it since he visited Niger in the 1980s and became aware of the number of native languages becoming lost forever as native speakers died.

 As of 2009, he served a term as patron of the Exeter Entrepreneurs' Society at the University of Exeter.

 Geldof is chairman of 8 Miles, a private equity firm active in Africa.